AnamulHassan/next-lesson-client-repo/README.md

 # Next Lesson Project

 We made this project to sell some online courses.
-Making this course I had planned to implement all thing that was provided by my instructor.
-I gonna note down all these strategies which I followed.
+Making this project I had planned to implement all thing that was provided by my instructor.
+I'm gonna note down all these strategies which I followed.

 - I made a responsive nav bar to navigate my webpage easily.
 In this nav bar, I also added light and dark mode buttons.
 - I also made a home page to show our main features.